pommes-public/pommesdata/docs/reference.rst

 Since it contains a transparent description itself, please directly `refer to it <https://github.com/pommes-public/pommes-data/blob/dev/data_preparation.ipynb>`_ and jump to the data source or component you are interested in.
-We recommend to use a jupyter notebook or jupyterlac table of content extension to facilitate navigation.
+We recommend to use a jupyter notebook or jupyterlab table of content extension to facilitate navigation.
 You may find instructions for installing and using them here:

 * `jupyter nbextension <https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html>`_